-Since 2000 the distribution of the population by age group has changed.
-For example, the age group 15 to 24 decreased slightly, and the percentage of the community in the age groups 65 years and older decreased substantially (see Table 2-2).
-The most significant shifts are in the age groups under 5 (pre-school age), 5 to 14 (school age), 45 to 54 (senior labor force), and 55 to 59 (pre-retirement).
-These shifts caused the median age to decrease from 38.9 to 36 years.
+Since 2010, the distribution of the population by age group has changed.
+For example, the age group 15 to 24 decreased slightly while under 5 (pre-school age) and 45 to 54 (senior labor force) decreased significantly. (see Table 2-3).
+The percentage of the community in the age groups 65 years and older increased substantially along with those aged 5 to 14 (school age).
+These shifts caused the median age to slightly increase from 36.5 to 36.6 years.